Four-Score/Confidential-Copilot/docs/Initial Ingestion Pipeline/work.md

 (b) Document Upload API Route:
 Confidential-Copilot\src\app\api\projects\[projectId]\documents\route.ts
 This code defines two API endpoints in route.ts for handling documents within a project.
 The `POST` function handles document uploads, taking `id` from the route parameters.
 It authenticates the user using `supabase.auth.getUser()`, verifies project ownership, and then properly uses the `insert_document_with_chunks` database function to insert both the document metadata and its chunks in a single transaction.
-This ensures that data is atomically saved to both the `documents` and `vector_chunks` tables.
+This ensures data is atomically saved to both the `documents` and `vector_chunks` tables.
 The `GET` function retrieves a list of documents for a given `id`, also ensuring user authentication and project ownership.
 Both functions use the `createClient` function to initialize a Supabase client and return appropriate JSON responses with error handling.

+(c) Document Retrieval API Route:
+Confidential-Copilot\src\app\api\projects\[id]\documents\[documentId]\route.ts
+This code defines an API endpoint for retrieving a specific document within a project context.
+It authenticates the user, verifies project ownership, and checks that the document belongs to the specified project.
+The endpoint returns document metadata including the document ID, name, type, upload date, and chunk count.
+This API route is particularly important for retrieving document details immediately after upload.

-(c) Document Metadata API Route:
+(d) Document Metadata API Route:
 Confidential-Copilot\src\app\api\documents\[id]\route.ts
 This code defines two API endpoints for handling document-specific operations in a Next.js application using Supabase for database interactions and authentication.
 The `GET` function retrieves document details and metadata based on the document ID, verifying user authentication using `supabase.auth.getUser()` and ownership before returning the document's metadata, including the project name and chunk count.
 The `DELETE` function removes a document and its associated chunks, also ensuring user authentication and ownership before performing the deletion.
 Both functions handle potential errors and return appropriate JSON responses.

-(d) Document Upload Progress API Route: Confidential-Copilot\src\app\api\documents\progress\route.ts This code defines an API route (`route.ts`) in a Next.js application for tracking the progress of document uploads.
+(e) Document Upload Progress API Route: Confidential-Copilot\src\app\api\documents\progress\route.ts This code defines an API route (`route.ts`) in a Next.js application for tracking the progress of document uploads.
 It uses Supabase for authentication and stores progress information in an in-memory object `progressStore`.
 The `POST` method updates the progress, status, and any error messages associated with a given `uploadId`.
 The `GET` method retrieves the progress data for a specific `uploadId`.
 The `cleanupOldEntries` function periodically removes old entries from the `progressStore` to prevent memory leaks.
 The `createClient` function initializes a Supabase client with cookie handling for server-side operations, ensuring that user sessions are maintained.
 The Supabase client is then used to call `supabase.auth.getUser()` to ensure the user is authenticated.

 7. Processing Pipeline API Implementation